Tanentzapf-Lab/GapJunction_Hematopoiesis_Ho/README.md

 > 1. Run the file "fluorDiff.m" in MATLAB.
 > 2. Select the stain colour of the images from the drop down menu.
 > 3. Select the Baseline fluorescence image (must be a ".tif" file) when prompted to select a file (window title should reflect this).
-> 4. Select the Pre-Stimulation fluorescence image (must be a ".tif" file) when prompted to select a file (window title shoudl reflect this).
+> 4. Select the Pre-Stimulation fluorescence image (must be a ".tif" file) when prompted to select a file (window title should reflect this).
-> 5. Select the Post-Stimulation fluorescence image (must be a ".tif" file) when prompted to select a file (window title shoudl reflect this).
+> 5. Select the Post-Stimulation fluorescence image (must be a ".tif" file) when prompted to select a file (window title should reflect this).
 > 6. Type in a lower bound for the calibration bar (Ex: 25).
-> 7. Type in a upper bound for the calibration bar (Ex: 25).
+> 7. Type in a upper bound for the calibration bar (Ex: 75).
 - 2 figures will be generated, the Pre-Stimulation Difference Image and the Post-Stimulation Difference Image (it may take time for the colour map to be applied).
 Figures can be saved in the desired format from the figure window.
 - Run time will depend on the input speed of the user and the size of images, however the script can be run in ~25 seconds.